Contents Overview: 4 stepsPayment data flow① Open S2S access② Vault the card③ Charge via proxy (+ isolation)④ Upgrade to FlowFAQGet support

 Global payments, firmly in your own hands

-This guide walks you from opening your PSP's S2S access, to vaulting card data in your own name, to charging with a token via an ephemeral proxy — keeping your card data and revenue in hand.
+This guide walks you from opening your PSP's S2S access, to vaulting card tokens in your own name, to charging with a token via an ephemeral proxy — keeping your card data and revenue in hand.
 Multi-channel orchestration (Flow) is coming soon.

 🔵 Keep your data 🟢 Keep your choices 🟢 Keep your revenue